-The Role of Families and Caregivers in Screenings and Assessments When the practitioner reviews the child's functioning in the area of social-emotional development, the screening, assessment results, and the present levels of development in the social-emotional area should be discussed.
-The practitioner points out to the family the child's strengths, educating families about the next steps for their child in this area, and what is generally typical in their child's age range.
+The Role of Families and Caregivers in Screenings and Assessments

+Once an assessment has been completed, the practitioner needs to sit with the family and review the child's functioning in the area of social-emotional development; the screening, assessment results, and the present levels of development should all be discussed.
+The practitioner needs to point out to the family the child's strengths, educate families about the next steps for their child in this area, and what is generally typical in their child's age range.
+To strengthen the practitioner-family collaboration ask the family if they feel you are describing their child, then listen, consider and validate what they have shared with you before discussing any additional screening or assessment.
 Throughout this conversation, the practitioner needs to keep in mind the family's individual and culturally-influenced expectations (Steed & Banerjee, 2016).
-This awareness can assist in continuing to build a trusting relationship with the family.